 Wedding Ceremony and Coronavirus and how People are Dealing with it.

 According to some surveys and research, people are not yet panicking about their wedding ceremonies, but they are surely are preparing for the worst-case scenario.
-They are looking for the terms and conditions as to how to deal with the cancelation if required.
+They are looking for the terms and conditions as to how to deal with the cancellation if required.

 How to Deal with Cancellation of Wedding Ceremony

 A wedding planner has revealed that people might be able to get their money back in case of cancellation, depending on the vendor or event planner.
 The planner has made it easy for couples to change their dates as long as it could accommodate the wedding on a specific day.
 She said it could be painful for a couple to cancel their wedding only to find out things are coming back to normal in a month or two.
 If you want to postpone your wedding, then talk to the event planner now to discuss your options.
 Wedding cancellation insurance is another option for couples.
 The biggest problem is finding coverage for Coronavirus.
-An insurance adjuster mentioned that even if you already have a policy, canceling a wedding because guests might not show up is not likely to cover your insurance policy.
+An insurance adjuster mentioned that even if you already have a policy, cancelling a wedding because guests might not show up is not likely to cover your insurance policy.
 The panic of something happening or not happening can be not be covered by the insurance policy.

 For most of the couples, uncertainty is the hardest part to deal with.
 Is everything is going to work out as planned, or will the worst will happen?
 It is tough to predict under the current circumstances.
 There are too many questions to be answered right now.
 Should I cancel the wedding?
 Should I go to the wedding?
 Unfortunately, there is no clear answer, and the couple who are spending thousands of dollars on their special day, the situation might get worse as the special day comes nearer.